projectpacha/nalluri/README.md

 - **Structured Entries:** Create and manage dictionary entries with ease.
 - **Intuitive Interface:** User-friendly design for both experts and novices.
 - **Built-in Search & Filtering:** Quickly locate entries and manage data.
 - **Duplicate Detection:** Automatically identifies and helps prevent duplicate entries.
+Includes merging and deleting of duplicate headwords.
 - **Export Options:** Seamlessly export your data for sharing or further analysis.
 - **CSV, JSON support:** Populate your database with CSV or JSON.
 - **Themes:** Available in 5 themes.